 Whether you’re new to collecting watches, or have been for years, you know it can be difficult to find information on unique and well-crafted timepieces that offer great value.
 Many watches from independent and micro-brands, especially those priced below $1,000, can be very hard to handle and evaluate in person.
 And sure, there are plenty of magazines and websites that discuss the most sophisticated haute horology, but few of those give value-driven watches the attention, detail and thoughtfulness they deserve.

-So, in 2011 we started Worn & Wound with simple aspirations to get our hands on and learn as much as we can about the watches we love.
+So, in 2011 we started Worn & Wound with simple aspirations to get our hands on the watches we love.
 In turn, we would share the most in-depth reviews possible with you, adding our own unique aesthetic and point of view to the mix.
 Style and great design are very important to us, and so these two key factors are central to all that we do.

 As it turns out, there are a lot of people out in the world just like us.
-Over the past five years, Worn & Wound has grown by leaps and bounds, as has the incredible community of Worn & Wound readers.
+Over the past ten years, Worn & Wound has grown by leaps and bounds, as now has the incredible community of readers of all backgrounds and interests.
 We’ve had the good fortune of meeting many of you, and it’s been awesome to see Worn & Wound become a home for both long-time watch enthusiasts and newcomers alike.

 Product design is also a passion of ours.
 Two of our founders, Zach Weiss and James Helms, spent their early careers in the product development industry – Zach as a designer and James as a product manager.
 As with our passion for watches, we believe strongly that products of great quality and design should be available to everyone.